RemedyData/Dahel_Techies_Ted_Talk_Analysis_Internship/README.md

 # Dahel_Techies_Ted_Talk_Analysis_Internship
 Dahel Consultant and Techies Internship: This is a project that entails the analysis of a Ted Talk event.
-(*The picture below is gotten from The Guardian Nigeria News Website*).
+(*The picture below is gotten from The Hollywood Reporters Website*).

 ![image](https://github.com/RemedyData/Dahel_Techies_Ted_Talk_Analysis_Internship/assets/137626163/22da9340-6c4b-4454-a62b-d999b115713a)